polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 ## [sql.create]

 This slot will generate the SQL necessary to insert a record into a database for you.
-It can only be given one argument, which is __[values]__.
+Besides the table argument, this slot can only be given one argument, which is __[values]__.
 Below is an example of usage.

 ```
 sql.create